 Special meetings of the members may be called by at least four (4) Directors, by the Chairman of the Board, or upon a written request signed by at least ten percent (10%) of the then-total members of the Cooperative, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given, as hereinafter provided in Section 3, hereunder.
 Special meetings of the members may be held at any place within the County of Whitfield in the State of Georgia specified in the notice of the special meeting, but not sooner than ninety (90) days after the call for such meeting is made, or a petition therefore is filed, and beginning at such time as shall be designated in the notice of such meeting.

 Written or printed notice stating the place, day and time of the meeting, and in the case of a special meeting or an annual meeting at which business requiring special notice is to be transacted, the purpose or purposes for which the meeting is being called, shall, except as provided in O.C.G.A.
-Sections 46-3-382, 46-3-401, and 46-3-420, be delivered to each member not less than five (5) days nor more than ninety (90) days prior to the date of the meeting, by any reasonable means by or at the direction of the Secretary, (or in the case of a special meeting, at the direction of the persons calling the meeting) to each member.
+Sections 46-3-382, 46-3-401, and 46-3-420, be delivered to each member not less than five (5) days nor more than one hundred twenty (120) days prior to the date of the meeting, by any reasonable means by or at the direction of the Secretary, (or in the case of a special meeting, at the direction of the persons calling the meeting) to each member.
 Reasonable means of providing such notice shall include but not be limited to United States mail, personal delivery, the Cooperative's periodic newsletter and/or its insert, if any, in "Georgia Magazine," (or such other similar magazine sent to all members) or member service billings.
 No matter, which requires the affirmative votes of at least a majority of all the Cooperative's members, as provided by law or by the Cooperative's Articles of Incorporation or Bylaws, shall be acted upon at any meeting of the members unless notice of such matter shall have been contained in the notice of the meeting.
 If mailed, such notice shall be deemed to be delivered when deposited at least five (5) days prior to the meeting date in the United States mail, addressed to the member at his address as it appears on the records of the Cooperative, with the postage thereon prepaid, whether mailed first class or not.
 In making such computation, the date of the meeting shall not be counted.
 The incidental and non-intended failure of any member to receive notice of an annual or special meeting of the members shall not invalidate any action which may be taken by the members at any such meeting, and the attendance in person of a member at any meeting of the members shall constitute a waiver of notice of such meeting unless such attendance shall be for the express purpose of objecting to the transaction of any business, or one or more items of business, on the ground that the meeting shall not have been lawfully called or convened.
 Any member attending any meeting for the purpose of making such objection shall notify the Secretary of his objection, prior to or at the beginning of the meeting.

 Business may not be transacted at any meeting of the members unless, at the organization of the meeting, there are present in person at least three hundred (300) of the then-total members of the Cooperative, except that, if a quorum is never established, a majority of those present in person may, without further notice, adjourn the meeting to another time and date, not more than ninety (90) days later; PROVIDED, that the Secretary shall notify any absent members of the time, date and place of such adjourned meeting by delivering notice thereof as provided in Section 3, hereunder.
 At all meetings of the members, whether a quorum be present or not, the Secretary shall annex to the meeting minutes, or incorporate therein by 6 reference, a record of those members who were registered as present.
 When a quorum is once present to organize a meeting, the members who remain present may continue to do business at the meeting, or at any adjournment thereof, notwithstanding the withdrawal of enough members to leave less than a quorum.

 The Board of Directors shall, not less than ninety (90) days before any meeting of the members, appoint a Credentials and Election Committee.
 The Committee shall consist of an uneven number of members, not less than seven (7) nor more than eleven (11), who are not members of the Nominating Committee or existing Cooperative employees, agents, officers, Directors, or known candidates for Director, and who are not close relatives as hereinafter defined, or members of the same household thereof.
 In appointing the Committee, the Board shall have regard for the equitable representation of the several areas served by the Cooperative.
 The Committee shall elect its own Chairman and Secretary prior to the member meeting.
-It shall be the responsibility of the Committee to establish or approve the manner of conducting member registration and any ballot or other voting, to pass upon all questions that may arise with respect to the registration of members, to count or supervise the count of all ballots or other votes cast in any election or in any other matter, to rule upon the effect of any ballots or other vote irregularly or indecisively marked or cast, to rule upon all other questions that may arise relating to member voting and the election of Directors (including but not limited to the validity of petitions of nomination or the qualifications of candidates and the regularity of the nomination and election of Directors), and to pass upon any protest or objection filed with respect to any election or to conduct affecting the results of any election.
+It shall be the responsibility of the Committee to establish or approve the manner of conducting member registration, the procedures for advance voting and any ballot or other voting, to pass upon all questions that may arise with respect to the registration of members, to count or supervise the count of all ballots or other votes cast in any election or in any other matter, to rule upon the effect of any ballots or other vote irregularly or indecisively marked or cast, to rule upon all other questions that may arise relating to member voting and the election of Directors (including but not limited to the validity of petitions of nomination or the qualifications of candidates and the regularity of the nomination and election of Directors), and to pass upon any protest or objection filed with respect to any election or to conduct affecting the results of any election.
 The Credentials and Election Committee shall determine the validity of any petition submitted hereunder as well as the eligibility of any director candidate nominated thereby.
 Should the Credentials and Election Committee determine any petition to be invalid or petition nominee ineligible, then it shall notify the petition nominee of its determination in writing.
 The nominee thereafter shall be entitled to a review of the Committee's determination in the same manner as would an objector to an election in this section, provided that the request for review by the nominee shall be filed within five (5) days of receipt of the determination by the Credentials and Election Committee.
 In the exercise of its responsibility, the Committee shall have available to it the advice of counsel provided by the Cooperative.
 In the event a protest or objection is filed concerning any election, such protest or objection must be filed during, or within five (5) business days following the adjournment of, the meeting in which the voting is conducted.
 The Committee shall thereupon be reconvened, upon notice from its Chairman, not less than ten (10) business days after such protest or objection is filed.
 The Committee shall hear such evidence as is presented by the protestor(s) or objector(s), who may be heard in person, by counsel, or both, and any opposing evidence; and the Committee, by a vote of a majority of those present and voting, shall, within a reasonable time, but not later than thirty (30) days after such hearing, render its decision, the result of which may be to affirm the election, to change the outcome thereof, or to set it aside.
 The Committee may not affirmatively act on any matter unless a majority of the Committee is present.
 The Committee's decision (as reflected by a majority of those actually present and voting) on all matters covered by this section shall be final, except as may thereafter be changed by a court having jurisdiction for such purpose.
 Without limiting the foregoing duties and prerogatives of the Committee, on request of the person presiding at the meeting of the members or on the request of any member entitled to vote thereat, such Committee shall make a report in writing of any challenge, question, count, or matter determined by the Committee and execute a certificate of any fact found by them.
 Any such report or certificate made by them shall be prima-facie evidence of the facts stated and of the vote as certified by them.
 Any Committee member who is a close relative, as defined hereafter, to any candidate for Director, shall be disqualified from participating in any deliberation or vote of the Committee concerning such candidate.